tobiant/nodejs_workshop/README.md

-# nodejs_workshop
-Boilerplate für den 3.
-Entwicklerworkshop 2019
+# a simple nodejs example

-start app with node app
+start with node app